 Potential risks to the plan may include:

-• Insufficient funding to facilitate the costs associated with debt collection over the lifetime of the loans outstanding.
-Our current revenues are more than sufficient to execute the plan.
+• Insufficient funding to facilitate the costs associated with debt collection over the lifetime of the loans outstanding, leading to defaulted loans not being recovered

-• Services in a wind-down might need to be provided by a company that does not have the same regulatory permissions as ourselves and so the protections currently enjoyed by lenders may vary.
+• Services in a wind-down might need to be provided by a company that does not have the same regulatory permissions as ourselves, and so the protections currently enjoyed by lenders may be varied